 Up to now, family time, fun and laughter have been the key considerations when choosing our big days out.
 But with the rise of the green guest, that’s starting to change.

 According to a recent report by Garnier, 73% of Brits want to be more sustainable in 2021.
 In the US that figure is 78%, whilst the UAE, Brazil and India all sit above 85%!
 And that doesn’t just mean switching to eco-friendly products; from our cars to the type of energy we consume and beyond, consumers are increasingly voting with their feet and choosing to invest in brands that support their sustainability goals.

 What does that mean for the attractions industry?
 On top of having a great time, guests increasingly want the attractions they love to do the right thing by the environment.
-Ahead of this year’s Earth Day and the launch of Greenloop, we’ve been taking a deep dive into the mindset of the green guest.
+In parallel with this year’s Earth Day and the launch of Greenloop, we’ve been taking a deep dive into the mindset of the green guest.
 Stay with us to discover who they are and where they’re crucial to your success in the future.

 As information about the impact of human activities on the environment becomes more accessible thanks to the digitalisation of news outlets (thank you, social media!), the public has become increasingly aware of the damage caused by their leisure activities.
 And to compound this growing sentiment, recent global events have made it virtually impossible to ignore the signs of ecological upheaval.